kehantan/labbook/docs/assays/plaque.rst

 Plaque assay
 ============

-Plaque assay to quantify the virus titer in a sample.
-I seperate this protocol into different sections, each section indicates 1 day.
+Plaque assay is used to quantify the virus titer in a virus sample.
+I seperate this protocol into different sections, each section indicates that after that procedure was completed, you need to wait until another day to proceed to the next section.

 Section 1 - Cell seeding